New waste service frequently asked questions (FAQs)

 If you forget to put your bin on the edge of your property and it is not collected, the collection crew will not be able to return.
 You will need to wait until your next collection.

 If your bin was placed on the edge of your property and was missed, please raise a missed collection report.
+Please do not report a missed collection until after 6:00pm on the evening of your bin day.

 Can I still put recycling in bags before it goes in the bin?